Ageing of Australia: Economic

 The economy of Australia refers to its population, participation and productivity.
-The aging demographic has an effect on this due as the rate at which citizen works, is impacted by their age.
+The ageing demographic has an effect on this due as the rate at which citizen works, is impacted by their age.
 When people reach the age of 55 in Australia, their working participation begins to reduce and as such the Australian elderly population have low working rates compared to those aged under 55.

 2011 saw the beginning of the retirement of the baby boomers as the generation celebrated their 65th birthdays.
 Since then, the proportion of the population in retirement has grown and while the proportion of those in their major working years has begun to drop.
 This shift has impacted the Australian budget.
-While, there is a reduction in revenue due to the declining working population, there is also a larger demand for elderly support such as nursing homes and care takers.
+While there is a reduction in revenue due to the declining working population, there is also a larger demand for elderly support such as nursing homes and care takers.
 Due to this increase in spending and decrease in cash flow revenue the elderly population is predicted to deduct 0.4 percentage points from the annual real growth in revenue and add 0.3 percentage points to the annual real growth in spending.
 Ultimately, this will lessen tax income and add to Australia's spending demands.
 This translates to $36 billion of added cost to the yearly Australian budget by 2029.

-Due to the baby boomer generation entering the latter part of the life (the 70s and 80s), need for health services has increased and is predicted to continue to increase as the aging demographic continues to grow.
-While it is predicted that the increasing aging demographic of Australia will result in a 20 billion detraction from revenue in 2029, it is also said to increase Australia's revenue by approximately 187 billion due to income increase and population increase, and consequently the remaining revenue increase in Australia is predicted to be around $166 billion by 2029.
+Due to the baby boomer generation entering the latter part of the life (the 70s and 80s), need for health services has increased and is predicted to continue to increase as the ageing demographic continues to grow.
+While it is predicted that the increasing ageing demographic of Australia will result in a 20 billion detraction from revenue in 2029, it is also said to increase Australia's revenue by approximately 187 billion due to income increase and population increase, and consequently the remaining revenue increase in Australia is predicted to be around $166 billion by 2029.